Skip to content

 Learning management systems (LMS) and web-based courses are common technological approaches to formalizing and centralizing user onboarding.
 However, developing training content for these tools is still time-consuming.
 It can take up to 40 hours to create 1 hour of training.

-Other solutions like the digital adoption platform OnScreen work to minimize training content development time.
+Other solutions like the digital adoption platform OnScreen Guidance work to minimize training content development time.
 Their step-by-step process guides for SAP onboarding take only minutes to create.
 And in some cases, these on-demand, in-application user walkthroughs can replace in-person training.
 The right mix of tools can lighten the load of training and support staff.

 5. Buried references and resources